 What is a Single Member LLC?

+In simplest terms, a single member LLC is an LLC with only one owner.
 These types of businesses frequently do business from home and employ the work of friends and family.
-Such practices can net huge savings through deductions outlined by the IRS.
+The practices described below can net huge savings through deductions outlined by the IRS, compared to operating as an unincorporated sole proprietor.

 The first thing to understand is how the IRS tax system works.
 The IRS taxes your single member LLC business as a sole proprietorship which requires a Schedule C. The Schedule C is prepared and attached to your Form 1040 Individual Income Tax Return.